kutespaces/argocd/README.md

 # Kutespace: Argo CD

 Welcome to Kutespace's Argo CD repository!
 This guide will help you spin up a fully preconfigured learning environment with Kubernetes & Argo CD.
-Dive into the exercises and start your Kubernetes journey.

-## Introduction and Learning Outcomes
+## Learning Outcomes

 Welcome to this hands-on journey with Kubernetes and Argo CD!
 As you embark on these exercises, you're set to learn key practices in modern application deployment and management.
 Here's what you'll achieve by the end of this guide: